kshaffer/corpusmusic/schedule.md

 First, come up with some questions or comments you have for our discussion with Trevor de Clercq.

-Then, read Christopher White's gloss on hidden Markov modeling in music studies (link forthcoming).
+Then, read Christopher White's [gloss on hidden Markov modeling in music studies](WhiteQuinnBeginningDRAFT.pdf).
 Tweet questions and discussions about the materials with the #corpusmusic hashtag.
 Collaborate on [Google Doc response](https://drive.google.com/a/colorado.edu/folderview?id=0B9o4hmKNoi6cYVZvRDNsaHlqcEk&usp=sharing).

 #### In class ####